Dangaioh: Release

+Japan

+Dangaioh was reissued in a two-LaserDisc set by Bandai Visual in 1998.
+The OVA was released on DVD on January 25, 2002.
+It was reissued on September 24, 2010 as part of the "Emotion the Best" DVD line.

+Dangaioh was released on Blu-ray by King Records on April 27, 2016.
+For this release, episodes 1–2 were remastered in 1080p HD from the original 35mm negatives, while episode 3 was upconverted from the DVD source to 1080i using Q-tec's FORS (Faithful Original Source) system.

+North America

 Episode 1 of Dangaioh was first released in North America on subtitled VHS format by U.S. Renditions in 1990 as Dangaio.
 It was infamously known for a subtitling error towards the end of the episode.
 Dangaioh's final attacks "Psychic Wave" and "Psychic Sword" were misspelled as "Side-kick Wave" and "Side-kick Sword."
 Episodes 2 and 3 were released in 1992 with a different translation staff behind the subtitling production.

 Following the demise of U.S. Renditions in the mid-1990s, Manga Entertainment re-released Dangaioh in 1996 as Dangaioh: Hyper Combat Unit, which was an English-dubbed compilation of episodes 2–3.
 Episode 1 was omitted from this release, as episode 2 begins with a summary of the episode.
-This version was released on DVD in 2003.
+This version was released on DVD on January 28, 2003.

-In Japan, Dangaioh was released on DVD by Bandai Visual on January 25, 2002.
-It was reissued on September 24, 2010 as part of the "Emotion the Best" DVD line.
-Dangaioh was released on Blu-ray by King Records on April 27, 2016.

 Merchandise

 Kaiyodo released Dangaioh in the Revoltech action figure line in 2007.
 Studio Half Eye released a fully transformable Dangaioh model kit in 2014; it was then released as a completed toy in 2021.
 In May 2021, Good Smile Company released a model kit of Dangaioh as part of the Moderoid line.
+King Arts released a diecast toy of Dangaioh, based on the Moderoid kit.